betaflight/betaflight/docs/Board - SPRacingF3Mini.md

 # Board - Seriously Pro SP Racing F3 Mini

 The Seriously Pro Racing F3 Mini board (SPRacingF3Mini) is the second board designed specifically for Cleanflight.
-It is the only board that supports all the latest Cleanflight features and the ONLY mini board with a full feature set that can also be mounted mini frmaes as well as in standard 36x36mm mounting holes.
+It is the only board that supports all the latest Cleanflight features and the ONLY mini board with a full feature set that can also be mounted in mini frames as well as in standard 36x36mm mounting holes.
 With the new transponder feature it is the only truly race ready board available.

+It's full feature set, size and weight makes it perfect for incorporating in sub-250g drones to comply with USA drone regulations.

 Purchasing boards directly from SeriouslyPro / SP Racing and official retailers helps fund Cleanflight development, it's the reason the Seriously Pro boards exist!
 Official retailers are always listed on the SeriouslyPro.com website.